ucberkeley-ee241b/ucberkeley-ee241b.github.io/README.md

 If you're on Windows, download [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), and start an **ssh** session with X11 forwarding enabled, and use *yourusername@hpse-9.eecs.berkeley.edu* for the host.
 If you're running into issues, refer back to detailed instructions **[here](https://inst.eecs.berkeley.edu/connecting.html)**.

-> You can use `top` to check how overloaded a machine is.
+> When logged in, you can use `top` to check how overloaded a machine is.
 If you think your session is running slowly, because the machine is being overused, consider switching to a different machine.

 Setting Up Github for Class <a name="github"></a>
 ===================